hapifhir/playground-basic-test-app-react/README.md

 ### Intermediate Tasks:

-- [ ] Add `Questionnaire` componenent, generate a form using the `questionnaire.json` file in the `assets` folder.
+- [ ] Add `Questionnaire` component, generate a form using the `questionnaire.json` file in the `assets` folder.
 The form should have validation applied to each input and form input elements should be controlled component.

 - [ ] Using the results from the form, generate a [`QuestionnaireResponse`](https://www.hl7.org/fhir/questionnaireresponse.html).
 The `QuestionnaireResponse` should follow the structure outlined in the [Resource Content Section](https://www.hl7.org/fhir/questionnaireresponse.html#resource)